meetwudi/uml-project/detailed-use-case/return-product.md

 The customer is unsatisfied with the product and decides to return the product.

 ### Pre-codition
-The customer has decided to return the product after he/she check the product.
+The customer has decided to return the product after he/she has checked the product.

 ### Basic Flow

-1. The customer accesses the order management sub-system.
+1. The customer accesses the Midway system.
 2. The customer chooses to return the product.
 3. The order management sub-system displays the form of returnning products.
 4. The customer fills out all the information required and submit it.